What Breast Specialists Wish All Women Knew About Breast Cancer

 Back to Articles

 As part of Breast Cancer Awareness month, we asked five breast specialists at Baystate Health what they wish every woman understood about breast cancer and treatment.
-As specialists representing different parts of the breast cancer treatment spectrum, their answers cover a wide range of topics.
+As doctors representing different parts of the breast cancer treatment care team, their answers cover a wide range of topics.

 As varied as their responses are, they all encourage women to appreciate the value of early screenings and to expand their knowledge of the potential and limits of different breast cancer treatment options.